 Children need healthy meals to learn.
 New Paltz Central School District offers healthy meals every school day.
-Breakfast costs $2.05 for secondary students and $1.80 for elementary students; lunch costs $3.05 for secondary students and $2.80 for elementary students.
-Your children may qualify for free meals or for reduced price meals.
-Reduced price is $0.25 for breakfast and $0.25 for lunch.
+Breakfast costs $2.15 for secondary students and $1.90 for elementary students; lunch costs $3.15 for secondary students and $2.90 for elementary students.
+Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.

 Do I need to fill out an application for each child?
 No. Complete the application to apply for free or reduced price meals.
 Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to: New Paltz Central School District, 196 Main Street New Paltz, NY 12561 845-256-4050